-This blog exists to encourage adults to better understand and be more involved in the lives of early-adolescent children (10-14 year olds), so that these children may actually enjoy their chrysalis-like transformation into adulthood.
+This blog exists to encourage adults to better understand and be more involved in the lives of adolescent children, so that these children may actually enjoy their transformation into adulthood.
 I want to connect with people who deeply desire to help early adolescents grow up well, “more than fine, more than just bent on getting by, more than just ok.”
 (Switchfoot)

-We have an 18-year-old son and a 16-year-old daughter.
+We have a 19-year-old son and a 17-year-old daughter.
 Our son is an active student, soccer player, and electric guitarist.
 He’s got a great sense of humor too.
 He keeps us on our toes.
 Our daughter has severe physical and intellectual disabilities.
 She can’t walk or talk, among other serious issues (epilepsy, restricted diet, etc.), but she lives a full life, loving others well.
 Our family life is demanding and frustrating, but is rich in love and joy.
 We are never lonely or bored.

 The views expressed in this blog are mine alone and do not necessarily reflect the views of my employer or anyone else associated with me.